timebertt/thesis-controller-sharding/content/20-background.md

 After discovering available instances, sharded databases need an **algorithm for partitioning data**, i.e., for determining which data is stored by which instance.
 For this, each unit of data holds a partition key that is used as input for the sharding algorithm.
 Partition keys are typically backed by a physical index and often are part of a primary key structure.
-In many database systems, application developers can designate a certain column as the partition key which allows to co-locate related data.
+In many database systems, application developers can designate a certain column as the partition key which allows co-locating related data.
-If there is a natural sharding key in the applications business model, this can be used for example to place all data belonging to the same workspace, project or similar on the same servers for improved query performance.
+If there is a natural sharding key in the applications business model, it can be used for example to place all data belonging to the same workspace, project, or similar structures on the same servers for improved query performance.
-While the concept of partition keys is common among distributed databases, there are different approaches for the actual sharding mechanism that assigns subsets of data to instances.
+While the concept of partition keys is common among distributed databases, there are different approaches for the actual partitioning algorithm that assigns subsets of data to instances. [@agrawal2004integrating]

-Bigtable, MongoDB, CockroachDB and Spanner for example have some form of master instance to control data partitioning using some arbitrary logic.
+Bigtable, MongoDB, CockroachDB, and Spanner for example have some form of master instance to control data partitioning using some arbitrary logic.
 In these systems, a central instance decides where to place data according to current server utilization, placement constraints, and similar indicators.
-The partitioning information is persisted in metadata tables or metadata key ranges respectively that are known to all instances to allow servers to discover where a given data subset is located for querying. [@bigtable2006; @mongodbdocs; @cockroachdbdocs; @spanner2013]
+The partitioning information is persisted in metadata tables or metadata key ranges respectively that are known to all instances.
+This allows all servers to discover where a given data subset is located for querying. [@bigtable2006; @mongodbdocs; @cockroachdbdocs; @spanner2013]

 On the other hand, Cassandra and Dynamo use consistent hashing as a partitioning algorithm [@karger1997consistent] – also known as ring hashing.
-In consistent hashing, servers and partition keys are both hashed onto a ring.
+In consistent hashing, servers and partition keys are both hashed onto an imaginary ring.
 Data is assigned to the server with the key that has the smallest hash larger than the hash of the partition key.
-When new servers are added to or existing servers are removed from a ring with $n$ servers, only $1/n$ of all entries are moved to another server.
+When new servers are added to the ring or existing servers are removed from a ring with $n$ servers, only $1/n$ of all entries are moved to another server on average.
-This provides near optimal stability of partitioning in dynamic environments during scale-out/in.
+This provides near-optimal stability of partitioning in dynamic environments during scale-out/in operations.
-A common improvement of consistent hashing is to use so-called virtual nodes for achieving better distribution of keys in clusters with a small amount of members.
+A common improvement of consistent hashing is to use so-called virtual nodes for achieving a better distribution of keys in clusters with a small number of members.
-For this, each server is mapped to multiple tokens that are hashed onto the ring. [@stoica2001chord; @dynamo2007; @cassandradocs]
+For this, each instance is mapped to multiple tokens that are hashed onto the ring. [@stoica2001chord; @dynamo2007; @cassandradocs]

-The third important sharding mechanism in distributed databases is **coordination of client requests and storage of assignments**.
+The third important sharding mechanism in distributed databases is the **coordination of client requests** and the **storage of assignments**.
 Consistent hashing is deterministic given the partition key and cluster members' statuses.
 Hence, there is no need to store data assignments in a central place in Cassandra and Dynamo.
-Instead, data locality can be determined by all nodes independently based on gossiped membership information.
+Instead, data locality can be determined by all nodes independently, e.g., based on the gossiped membership information.
 In Cassandra and Dynamo, clients can send requests to any cluster node.
 The node then takes care of determining the responsible server for the queried data and proxies the request accordingly [@cassandradocs; @dynamo2007].
 Similarly, clients can also send requests to any cluster member of a CockroachDB cluster, which looks up and caches data locality from the metadata key range and proxies them to the responsible node accordingly [@cockroachdbdocs].
-In contrast to that, Bigtable stores the location of its metadata table in Chubby, which clients need to request in order to determine data locality.
+In contrast to that, Bigtable stores the location of its metadata table in Chubby, which clients need to request to determine data locality.
 For each request, clients first locate the requested data from the metadata table or possibly from a cache and then send the request to the responsible server [@bigtable2006].
 In MongoDB and Spanner, there are dedicated server instances that don't store data and only respond to requests.
-These proxies are responsible for locating data in the cluster and cache that information for further client requests [@mongodbdocs; @spanner2013].
+These proxies are responsible for locating data in the cluster and caching that information for further client requests [@mongodbdocs; @spanner2013].
 One important aspect of all approaches to request coordination in distributed databases is that there is no single point of failure or bottleneck on the request path, that all client communication goes through.

-Last, many sharded databases replicate individual data subsets to provide high availability and durability.
+Last, many sharded database setups also replicate data subsets to provide high availability and durability.
-Typically, there is some form of **concurrency control** involved in order to provide consistency despite concurrent requests to different replicas of the same data subset.
+Typically, there is some form of **concurrency control** involved to provide consistency despite concurrent requests to different replicas of the same data subset.
 Depending on the database's consistency guarantees, different approaches are applied.
 Cassandra and Dynamo use timestamp versioning per data item and resolve conflicts by applying the "last write wins" policy [@cassandradocs; @dynamo2007].
 In other database systems, a form of distributed consensus algorithm is leveraged to provide concurrency control.
-Examples for this are Paxos as used in Chubby [@chubby2006], raft as used in etcd [@etcddocs] or multi-group derivatives of them as used in Spanner and CockroachDB [@spanner2013; @cockroachdbdocs].
+Examples of this are Paxos as used in Chubby [@chubby2006], raft as used in etcd [@etcddocs], or multi-group derivatives of them as used in Spanner and CockroachDB [@spanner2013; @cockroachdbdocs].